 - Integrity in Practice – This document suggests numerous ways in which you can act in order to ensure the integrity of your academic practice.
 It includes questions you can ask your instructors and provides advice on how to prevent academic dishonesty.

 - Peer Feedback Guide and Form – This document provides guidelines that you can use when you have some else read or comment on a draft that you have written.

 - Academic Writing Guide –The Libraries have brought together a set of helpful websites offering assistance with different kinds of written academic work with suggestions for appropriately crediting others for their ideas.

 - Citing Your Work –The Libraries offer detailed assistance with preparing footnotes and bibliographies in the right form and how to use Zotero or Mendeley to make this easier.

 - Creating Bibliographies & Plagiarism –This SPARK tutorial is a quick introduction to citing sources, plagiarism, citations and bibliographies, citation styles, citation management systems, and annotated bibliographies.

 Academic Integrity in your research

-- Copyright – Copyright legislation and license agreements govern what can be copied or otherwise “borrowed” of works of creators while respecting their intellectual property rights.
-York’s Copyright and You offers much information to assist you with responsible copying.
+- Copyright @ York – York University's main copyright web site includes copyright basics and fair dealing information.
+Copyright legislation and license agreements govern what can be copied or otherwise “borrowed” of works of creators while respecting their intellectual property rights.

 - Research Ethics at York University – “York University is committed to the highest standards of integrity in research.
-All projects involving the use of Human Subjects, Animals, and Biohazardous Materials are subject to review by the appropriate University committee.
-York has formulated policies for the conduct of research involving all three of these areas.”
+All projects involving the use of Human Participants, Animals and Biological Agents are subject to review by the appropriate University committee.
+York has formulated policies for the conduct of research involving all three of these areas..”